 Ask For Feedback

 You want your members to love your gym – that’s what keeps them loyal.
 So tell them.
-Let them know it’s important to you that they love their workout/class/your facilities.
+Let them know it’s important to you that they love their workout/class/events.
 If you’re actively asking how you can improve, you’re telling them that their member experience matters to you.
 Collect feedback with a quick post-class survey.

 You killed it today.
 Tell us how you’d rate your workout.